influxdata/flux/docs/SPEC.md

     unicode_letter = /* a Unicode code point classified as "Letter" */ .
     unicode_digit  = /* a Unicode code point classified as "Number, decimal digit" */ .

-In The Unicode Standard 8.0, Section 4.5 "General Category" defines a set of character categories.
+[The Unicode Standard 8.0](https://www.unicode.org/versions/Unicode8.0.0/), Section 4.5 "General Category" defines a set of character categories.
 Flux treats all characters in any of the Letter categories Lu, Ll, Lt, Lm, or Lo as Unicode letters, and those in the Number category Nd as Unicode digits.

 #### Letters and digits